-Simple Ways to Reduce Small Business Income Taxes
+Simple Ways To Reduce Small Business Income Taxes

 As a small business owner, filing business income taxes is one of many crucial tasks you need to complete.
 You must prepay your taxes each quarter of the tax year — which means you must gather your tax records and documentation to fill out the proper forms and documents you need and send them in — to avoid the risk of an Internal Revenue Service (IRS) audit and the many complications that accompany that process.